RaVeR76/My-Vinyl-Answer/README.md

 * **Plan**
 I want the user to be able to move from page to page with ease.
 I want an easy to use database system that is understandable just from the layout.
+I am going to use the framework Bulma for assisting with my layout and css.
+I have used Bootstrap in my first two projects so under direction from my legendary mentor, I will be utilising The Bulma Frameowrk.
+It looks pretty awesome and will deffo have it's challenges, as did Bootstrap to be fair but I'm here to learn and become a better coder every day :)
+I have so many great ideas but I deffo lack knowledge and lack time unfortunately .....
+I do know this will get better over time, with constant developing and total commitment.
+I want the website to work on all devices which I believe Bulma will be a great help with.
+I want the user to be able to freely navigate to where ever they want but within the confines of **My Vinyl Answer**, of course !

 * **Implementation**